IUIDSL/kgap_lincs-idg/opt1_step2_docker_neo4j_load/README.md

 ## Example script to load the relationships and nodes into Neo4j server running in docker

-READ the ```ld_neo4j_in_docker``` script before running it.
-This script contains a **rm -Rf path** cleanup so you really do need to make sure your paths are correct!
+Carefully READ through the entire ```ld_neo4j_in_docker``` script before running it.
+It is designed to be run, and rerun, therefore it contains an **rm -Rf path** cleanup command, so you really do need to make sure your paths are correct!
 Scripts assume this repository is cloned to your home directory ~ and the neo4j database will be placed under ~/neo4j/ as well

 ```ld_neo4j_in_docker``` script requires environment variables set in shell
 (for security reasons, these are not set in the script)